fbpx

 GME

-Dr. Sherry Turner is the Associate Dean of Graduate Medical Education and Designated Institutional Official (DIO) and Professor of Medicine for Arkansas College of Osteopathic Medicine.
-Before joining ARCOM, Dr. Turner served as the DIO and developed graduate medical education programs throughout the Southeast United States for the past 10 years.
-She was an Associate Professor of Emergency Medicine at William Carey University College of Osteopathic Medicine.
+Dr. Sherry Turner is the Associate Dean of Graduate Medical Education and Designated Institutional Official (DIO) and Professor of Emergency Medicine for Arkansas College of Osteopathic Medicine.
+Before joining ARCOM, Dr. Turner served as the DIO and developed graduate medical education programs through out the Southeast United States for the past 10 years.
+She is an Associate Professor of Emergency Medicine at William Carey University College of Osteopathic Medicine.
 Dr. Turner received her osteopathic medical degree from Nova Southeastern University College Osteopathic Medicine in Fort Lauderdale Florida.
 She completed her Emergency Medicine Residency and Rotating Internship at Charleston Area Medical Center in Charleston, West Virginia.
 While in residency, she attended the Training in Health Policy Program through the New York College of Osteopathic Medicine.
-She continued her education with a Master’s degree in Public Health with a focus on Healthcare Administration at the University of Southern Mississippi.
+She continued her education with a Master of Public Health with a focus on Healthcare Administration at the University of Southern Mississippi.
 She received her Fellow status from the American College of Osteopathic Emergency Physicians.